danrdoran/Fertilizer-Advisor/README.md

 [![Fertilizer Advisor prototype showing recommended N, P₂O₅, and K₂O rates, expected yield, and predicted changes relative to the baseline.](docs/images/fertilizer-advisor-recommendation.png)](https://fertilizer-advisor-ndwdrwk9r6jvjyf2cwxqv6.streamlit.app/)

 _Example output.
-The displayed gains are model-based predictions relative to the modal supported baseline action for the entered conditions, not field-validated effects._
+The displayed gains are model-based predictions relative to the modal supported baseline action for the entered conditions._

 ## Data and sources